Ryukyu Domain

-The Ryukyu Domain (琉球藩, Ryūkyū han) was a short-lived domain of the Empire of Japan, lasting from 1872 to 1879, before becoming the current Okinawa Prefecture and other islands at the Pacific edge of the East China Sea.
+The Ryukyu Domain (琉球藩, Ryūkyū han) was a short-lived domain of the Empire of Japan, lasting from 1872 to 1879, and simultaneously a tributary state of the Qing Empire, until 1875, before being fully incorporated into Japan as the current Okinawa Prefecture and other islands at the Pacific edge of the East China Sea.

 When the domain was created in 1872, Japan's feudal han system had developed in unique ways.
 The domain was a political and economic abstraction based on periodic cadastral surveys and projected agricultural yields.
 In other words, the domain was defined in terms of kokudaka, not land area.
 This was different from the feudalism of the West.

 History

 In 1609, the invasion of Ryukyu caused a change in the relationship of the island nation and Japan.
 After 1609, the Ryukyuan kings were forced to be vassals of the Shimazu clan of Satsuma and the islands were occasionally viewed as a province of Japan.
 At the same time, the kingdom and its rulers remained carefully independent, and also paid tribute to China.